Lobstrco/lobstr-browser-extension/@lobstrco/signer-extension-api/README.md

 ```

 ## Using LOBSTR in the browser
-We now have an extension installed on our machine and a library to interact with it.
-This library will provide you methods to send and receive data from a user's extension in your website or application.
+You now have the LOBSTR signer extension installed on our machine and a library to interact with it.
+This library will provide you methods to send and receive data from a user’s extension in your website or application.

 ### Importing
 First import the library in the ```<head>``` tag of your page.